-In Alberta today Aboriginal and Non-Aboriginal students often have no contact with each other.
+In Alberta today Indigenous and Non-Indigenous students often have no contact with each other.
 This leads to stereotyping, fear, and misunderstanding.
-In order to promote understanding between Alberta’s Aboriginal and Non-Aboriginal students Canadian Multicultural Education Foundation in partnership with the Alberta Teachers’ Association is offering grants of $500 to $5,000 to Alberta schools to cover 90% of the cash expenses for student exchanges.
-One partner must be predominantly Aboriginal and the other predominantly non-Aboriginal.
+In order to promote understanding between Alberta’s Indigenous and Non-Indigenous students Canadian Multicultural Education Foundation in partnership with the Alberta Teachers’ Association is offering grants of $500 to $5,000 to Alberta schools to cover 80% of the cash expenses for student exchanges.
+One partner must be predominantly Indigenous and the other predominantly non-Indigenous.
 The exchange must extend over at least a month, either through actual visits or through electronic contact.
 The program must be designed so as to maximize students learning to understand the other’s values, aspirations and challenges, family life and community life – maximize students learning to respect the others as individuals, not stereotypes.

 Grant funds may be used to cover transportation, admission fees to museums or parks, and fees for special resource persons or materials needed for the program, but not meals.

 Canadian Multicultural Education Foundation will attempt to assist applicants in planning their exchange programs and will try to help in finding partners.

 A total of $20,000 has been allocated for this program.
 Apply as soon as possible.
 Applications will be accepted until all funds are committed.

 Applicants will be notified within six weeks of application submission.
 The exchange must be completed by June, 2017.